-$\textbf{Table 2.1} \ \ \textit{Constants in namelist NAMLCZ} \ \ \textit{controlling the singular vector computation}. \ \ \textit{Defaults refer} \ \ \textit{to LECMWF} = TRUE.$
+Table 2.1 Constants in namelist NAMLCZ controlling the singular vector computation.
+Defaults refer to LECMWF=TRUE.

-Name Type Purpose Default LANCZOS LOGICAL Activates singular vector computation with Lanczos algorithm (NCONF = 601) TRUE LJACDAV LOGICAL Activates singular vector computations with Jacobi-Davidson algorithm (NCONF = 131) FALSE L_USE_CONGRAD LOGICAL Use Lanczos algorithm in subroutine CONGRAD TRUE LOCNORM LOGICAL Switch to localize norm computation in grid space TRUE ALAT1 REAL NW compared local area (defined by point 1) 90.0 ALON1 REAL NW corner of local area (defined by point 1) 0.0 ALAT3 REAL SE corner of local area (defined by point 3) 30.0 ALON3 REAL SE corner or local area (defined by point 3) 359.9 NLEVMIN INTEGER Minimum level of local area 1 NLEVMAX INTEGER Maximum level of local area NLEVG LSPTRLC0 LOGICAL Switch to truncate in spectral space at initial (0) time FALSE LSPTRLC1 LOGICAL Switch to truncate in spectral space at final (1) time FALSE NWTRMIN0(1) INTEGER Spectral coefficients with total wavenumber outside 0 window are set to zero NWTRMAX0(1) INTEGER ~ NXMAX LNEWNORMT0 LOGICAL Switch to re-define the norm at initial time FALSE NEWNORMT0 INTEGER Re-defines initial norm 1 1: total energy 2: kinetic energy 3: vorticity squared 4: stream function squared 5: rotational kinetic energy NITERL INTEGER Maximum number of Lanczos or Jacob-Davidson 70 MIIERL INTEGER inner iterations 10 NWEIGL INTEGER Number of singular vectors that are requested 50 XKAPA REAL Relative accuracy of RITZ value to consider a 0.01 71111111 TULLILL singular vector as converged 0.01 XMIN_RITZ REAL Smallest accepted RITZ value in CONGRAD 1.0 NINNER INTEGER Number of Jacobi-Davidson inner iterations 2 NJDSTOP INTEGER Value of NSTOP when LJACDAV = TRUE 144 LEVOLC LOGICAL Switch to evolve singular vectors TRUE NEIGEVO INTEGER Number of singular vectors to evolve 35 NLANTYPE INTEGER Determines type of singular vectors 1 1: energy type norms are used 2 and 3: obsolete 4: same as 1 but now NCONF = 131 5: Hessian is used at initial time 6: for computing eigensystem of the Hessian LSYMCHECK LOGICAL Switch to activate symmetry test for operator OPK FALSE L_SUBSPACE_SVS LOGICAL Compute singular vectors in subspace orthogonal to FALSE M DIM GUDGE (C- DIME CEE first N_DIM_SUBSPACE vectors in file 'sv_subspace' N_DIM_SUBSPACE INTEGER Number N{sub} of vectors in 'sv_subspace' used to TOGATO TOGTGAT define subspace DAT CD LSCALC LOGICAL Write inner product coefficients into grib-file 'scalw' FALSE LRENORMALIZE LOGICAL Re-normalise initial singular vectors using inner FALSE product defined by 'suscal'
+Name Type Purpose Default LANCZOS LOGICAL Activates singular vector computation with Lanczos algorithm (NCONF $= 601$) TRUE LJACDAV LOGICAL Activates singular vector computations with Jacobi-Davidson algorithm (NCONF = 131) FALSE L_USE_CONGRAD LOGICAL Use Lanczos algorithm in subroutine CONGRAD TRUE LOCNORM LOGICAL Switch to localize norm computation in grid space TRUE ALAT1 REAL) 90.0 ALON1 REAL NW corner of local area (defined by point 1) 0.0 ALAT3 REAL 30.0 ALON3 REAL SE corner of local area (defined by point 3) 359.9 NLEVMIN INTEGER Minimum level of local area 1 NLEVMAX INTEGER Maximum level of local area NLEVG LSPTRLC0 LOGICAL Switch to truncate in spectral space at initial (0) time FALSE LSPTRLC1 LOGICAL Switch to truncate in spectral space at final (1) time FALSE NWTRMIN0(1) INTEGER Spectral coefficients with total wavenumber outside 0 window are set to zero NWTRMAX0(1) INTEGER NXMAX LNEWNORMT0 LOGICAL Switch to re-define the norm at initial time FALSE NEWNORMT0 INTEGER Re-defines initial norm 1 1: total energy 2: kinetic energy 3: vorticity squared 4: stream function squared 5: rotational kinetic energy NITERL INTEGER Maximum number of Lanczos or Jacob-Davidson inner iterations 70 NWEIGL INTEGER Number of singular vectors that are requested 50 XKAPA REAL Relative accuracy of RITZ value to consider a singular 0.01 vector as converged XMIN_RITZ REAL Smallest accepted RITZ value in CONGRAD 1.0 NINNER INTEGER Number of Jacobi-Davidson inner iterations 2 NJDSTOP INTEGER Value of NSTOP when LJACDAV = TRUE 144 LEVOLC LOGICAL Switch to evolve singular vectors TRUE NEIGEVO INTEGER Number of singular vectors to evolve 35 NLANTYPE INTEGER Determines type of singular vectors 1 1: energy type norms are used 2 and 3: obsolete 4: same as 1 but now NCONF = 131 5: Hessian is used at initial time 6: for computing eigensystem of the Hessian LSYMCHECK LOGICAL Switch to activate symmetry test for operator OPK FALSE L_SUBSPACE_SVS LOGICAL Compute singular vectors in subspace orthogonal to FALSE NI DIM CLIDODA CE INITECEP first N_DIM_SUBSPACE vectors in file 'sv_subspace' N_DIM_SUBSPACE INTEGER Number N{sub} of vectors in 'sv_subspace' used to define subspace LSCALC LOGICAL Write inner product coefficients into grib-file 'scalw' FALSE LRENORMALIZE LOGICAL Re-normalise initial singular vectors using inner FALSE product defined by 'suscal'

-The routine ${\color{blue} {\rm SULCZ}}$ defines the constants as listed in Table 2.1 and determines the configuration of the singular vector computation.
+The routine SULCZ defines the constants as listed in Table 2.1 and determines the configuration of the singular vector computation.

-evaluated.
+The routine OPM is the identity in case a simple energy norm is used at initial time, or it is equal to the Hessian of the 4D-Var objective function.
+In the routine OPK, the propagators of the tangent and adjoint model are evaluated.
 Depending on the setting of the constants in NAMLCZ, additional operators may be active, such as SPTRLCZTL when LSPTRLC0 = TRUE.
 It truncates the state vector in spectral space by setting all harmonic coefficients with total wavenumber smaller than NWTRMIN0, or larger than NWTRMAX0, to zero at initial time.